-An Electronic Flight Bag (EFB) is a device that allows flight crews to perform a variety of functions that were traditionally accomplished by using paper references.
+An Electronic Flight Bag (EFB) is a device that hosts applications that allow flight crews to perform a variety of functions that were traditionally accomplished by using paper products and tools.
 In its simplest form, an EFB can perform basic flight planning calculations and display a variety of digital documentation, including navigational charts, operations manuals, and aircraft checklists.
 The most advanced EFBs are fully certified as part of the aircraft avionics system and are integrated with aircraft systems such as the FMS.
 These advanced systems are also able to display an aircraft’s position on navigational charts, depict real-time weather, and perform many complex flight-planning tasks.

 Using an Apple iPad or other Tablet Device in Part 91 Operations

-With many pilots using iPads to display approach plates, airport diagrams and other digital documentation, the FAA released InFO 11011 to clarify when authorization is needed to use the device as a Class 1 EFB.
+With many pilots using iPads to display approach plates, airport diagrams and other digital documentation, the FAA released InFO 11011 to clarify when authorization is needed to use the device.
 For Part 91 operators, authorization is not required to utilize an iPad in this capacity.
-If an operator plans to install a mounting device or power source, requirements found in Advisory Circular 120-76C are still applicable.
+If an operator plans to install a mounting device or power source, requirements found in Advisory Circular 120-76D are still applicable.

-Part 91F operators are required to comply with the AC but do not need written approval.
+Part 91F operators are required to comply with AC 91-78 Use of Class 1 or Class 2 Electronic Flight Bag (EFB), but do not need written approval.
 They should also validate compliance with FAR 91.503 (flying equipment and operating information for large/turbine powered aircraft) and FAR 91.21 (portable electronic devices) when using an iPad.
 Part 91F operators must also have a secondary system in place to augment their primary iPad.
 The secondary system can simply be a backup iPad or alternate EFB.

-Before using an iPad as a Class 1 EFB, when operating under Part 91K, 125, or 135, authorization must be received from the principal inspector.
-The procedures for obtaining this approval are contained in FAA Order 8900.1 and AC 120-76C.
-OpSpec/MSpec paragraph A061 authorizes the use of the iPad or any similar EFB device.
-At the end of a successful evaluation period, the operator will receive authorization to use the iPad in lieu of certain paper references.
+Before using an EFB when operating under Part 91K, 125, or 135, authorization must be received from the principal inspector.
+The procedures for obtaining this approval are contained in FAA Order 8900.1 and AC 120-76D.
+OpSpec/MSpec/TSpec/LOA paragraph A025 authorizes the use of Electronic Signatures, Recordkeeping Systems, and Manuals and will be required for operators wishing to use an EFB for any of these functions.

 During the approval process, the operator will need to develop training programs and operational procedures to utilize the EFB in compliance with FAA guidance.

-EFB Hardware and Software Classifications from AC 120-76C
+EFB Hardware and Software Classifications from AC 120-76D

-The following classifications, created by the FAA, help operators determine what type of approval is necessary to use an EFB.
+The following classifications, described by the FAA, help operators determine what type of approval is necessary to use an EFB.